 Plus it helped me make sure to actually talk to all of my students! 😬

-What All That Grading Does To Students
+What Does All of That Grading Do To Students?

-Let’s look at the other side: how does grading affect our kids?
 As a student, I became obsessed with maximizing my grades.
 The longer I was in school, the less I cared about learning and the more I cared about gaming the grading system.
 Can I squeeze out 5 points here?
 Can I re-take that and get the 7 points I need to bump up to an A-?

-Heck, there’s research going back nearly a hundred years that warns us of the dangers of focusing on grades.
+Heck, there’s research going back nearly a hundred years that warns us of the dangers of focusing on grades!!

 If you’re worried about perfectionism in your students, the first thing I’d ask is, “Are you giving students feedback in which perfection is the goal?”
-As a student, when I got back a big 90% or 17/25 on my work, it told me that perfection was not only possible, but the goal.
+As a student, when I got back a big 90% or 17/25 on my work, it told me that perfection was not only possible, but the goal!

 Click for an actual photo of me in high school…